tiltewww/OZON-Analysis-1-page/README.md

 I did a little analysis of OZON to find Electric Toothbrushes and got a good result.
-The project is incomplete, 1/3 of the analysis has been implemented and will be updated in the future
+The project is complete, 3/3 of the analysis has been implemented

 The graph shows the price ratio of Toothbrushes on the first page: